pisv/gethandly.wiki-playground/Step-Four.md

     }
 ```

-It will work now.
+It will work fine now.

 ## Outline View

-Now that our model has truly come to life, with all that infrastructure
+Now that our model has truly come to life with all that infrastructure
-in place, it's very easy to create a Foo Outline page using the model,
+in place, it should be very easy to create a Foo Outline page so that
-so that it would display the same kind of elements as **Foo Navigator**.
+it would display the same kind of elements as the **Foo Navigator**.
 Basically, we've got a model and would like to have a number of views of it.

 Our `FooOutlinePage` will use the existing content and label providers,